 Be available to attend Club events/activities and fundraisers as necessary or requested by Club leaders, or arrange for attendance by other chapter leadership.

-Assist the Red Cross Club officers with Club registration/renewal process on Volunteer Connection, including ensuring the Club Constitution is approved and submitted.
+Assist the Red Cross Club officers with Club registration/renewal process, including ensuring the Club Constitution is approved and submitted.

 Provide Club with guidance and resources to be successful.